-- The law allows the sale of tobacco products for those who obtained 18 years of age as of July 1, 2018. - The City of Portland adopted an ordinance that exceeds state law, which does not permit the sale of tobacco products to anyone under 21 years of age.
+- The law allows the sale of tobacco products for those who obtained 18 years of age as of July 1, 2018. - The cities of Portland and South Portland adopted an ordinance that exceeds state law, which does not permit the sale of tobacco products to anyone under 21 years of age.